-With cities and businesses being on a lockdown now, knowing how to manage your resources wisely, without freaking out you might run out of chips for those days to come on the couch, is а skill to embrace.
+With cities and businesses being on a lockdown now, knowing how to manage your resources wisely, without freaking out you might run out of chips, is а skill to embrace.

-Plus, if money devaluates due to lack of products, you will know what it feels like to have some cash in your pocked up a mountain and no food.
+Plus, if money devaluates due to lack of products, you will know what it feels like to have cash in your pockets while up on the mountain and no food.
+Useless.

 Making something out of nothing is yet another thing you learn while spending time in the outdoors.
 You will be amazed how creative one can get when something breaks or rips off.

 Because, hey, you can’t buy a new one to replace it!
-Can’t order it, either, since you are deep into the wild, out of the scope of the delivery guy.
+Maybe you can’t order it either because you are deep into the wild, out of the scope of the delivery guy.